Yogesh-K-Matkar/react_concept_react_app/README.md

                 ```
                 (Where export component name is NetflixSeries)

-          - Combining Default and Named Exports: In case of importing Export Default and Named component, then while importing the same Default Component and Named Component name from single same .jsx file.
+          - **Combining Default and Named Exports**: In case of importing Export Default and Named component, then while importing the same Default Component and Named Component name from single same .jsx file.

             Syntax: